NASCAR on television and radio: 2001–2006: Fox, NBC, Turner Sports

 ESPN retained the rights to the Truck Series through 2002 under a separate contract.
 Beginning in 2003, Speed Channel bought out the rest of ESPN's contract and became the exclusive broadcast home of that series.

-Initially, practice and qualifying sessions would alter between Fox Sports Net and FX during the Fox/FX portion of the season and between TNT and CNNSI during the NBC/TNT portion of the season.
-By the end of 2002, Speed had replaced Fox Sports Net and, due to CNN/SI shutting down in the spring of 2002, a deal was arranged with NBC/TNT to move most practice and qualifying sessions to Speed as well using NBC/TNT's production team and Speed graphics.
+Initially, practice and qualifying sessions would alternate between Fox Sports Net and FX during the Fox/FX portion of the season, and between TNT and CNNSI during the NBC/TNT portion of the season.
+By the end of 2002, Speed had replaced Fox Sports Net and (due to CNN/SI shutting down in the spring of 2002) a deal was arranged with NBC/TNT to move most practice and qualifying sessions to Speed, as well using NBC/TNT's production team and Speed graphics.

-The centralized TV deal caused consternation among many longtime NASCAR fans.
-The biggest criticisms include an increase in commercial breaks, emphasis on the more popular drivers and teams to the exclusion of others, and the de-emphasis of actual racing coverage in exchange for more fluff and hype.

 2007–2014: Fox, ESPN, Turner Sports

 Late in 2005, NBC announced that they no longer wanted to carry NASCAR races on their schedule.
 ABC/ESPN took the opportunity to regain the series.
-On December 12, 2005, NASCAR announced its next TV contract: eight years, $4.8 billion with Fox/Speed Channel, ABC/ESPN, and TNT.
-This time, the deal bundled the Truck Series in with the Sprint Cup and Nationwide series:
+On December 12, 2005, NASCAR announced its next TV contract: eight years at $4.8 billion with Fox/Speed Channel, ABC/ESPN, and TNT.
+This time, the deal bundled the Truck Series alongside the Sprint Cup and Nationwide series: